Huddersfield railway station: Services

 In keeping with the on-site Head of Steam railway pub, several steam trains still pass through Huddersfield station, including the Cotton Mill Express and the Scarborough Flyer.

-On the disused side of Platform 2, an old carriage is bolted to the ground.
-Set in its window is a plaque commemorating 100 years of Steamtrain Hoorn Medemblik, a Dutch heritage railway.

 Station cats

-The first station cat, Felix, joined the staff as a nine-week-old kitten in 2011.
-Since then she has patrolled the station to keep it free from rodents, and even has her own cat-flap to bypass the ticket barriers.
-In 2016, Felix was promoted to Senior Pest Controller.
-In 2016, local artist Rob Martin painted a portrait of Felix which now hangs in the station.
-In 2019, Transpennine Express named a Class 68 locomotive (68031) after Felix.
+Felix, the first station cat at Huddersfield for at least 30 years, joined the staff as a nine-week-old kitten in 2011.
+She subsequently patrolled the station to keep it free from rodents, and had her own cat-flap to bypass the ticket barriers.
+In 2016 Felix was promoted to Senior Pest Controller and local artist Rob Martin painted a portrait of her which now hangs in the station.
+In 2019, TransPennine Express named a Class 68 locomotive (68031) after Felix.

-The second station cat, Bolt, joined the staff in September 2018 as an eight-week-old kitten.
+A second station cat, Bolt, joined the staff in September 2018 as an eight-week-old kitten.

+The two cats featured in calendars and two books, raising more than £266,000 for charity.

+Felix died on 3 December 2023 after the discovery of tumours which led to medical complications.

+On 9 July 2025, Bolt's retirement from the station was announced.